mjakubowski84/parquet4s/README.md

 ## More Examples

-Please check [examples](./examples) where you can find simple code covering basics both for `core` and `akka` modules.
+Please check [examples](./examples) where you can find simple code covering basics both for `core`, `akka` and `fs2` modules.

-Moreover, examples contain a simple application of lib comprising Akka Streams and Kafka.
+Moreover, examples contain two simple applications comprising Akka Streams or FS2 and Kafka.
 It shows how you can write partitioned Parquet files with data coming from an indefinite stream.

 ## Contributing